marco-m/concourse-in-a-box/README.md

 2. Troubleshoot production Concourse pipelines in a simple, stand-alone environment.
 3. Write Concourse pipelines that can be reused as-is in your production environment, since it comes with S3 and secret ((parameters)).

+# Security

+This project is NOT adapted for production or networked use.

+It is adapted to test drive, learn and troubleshoot a Concourse system and its pipelines.
+Among other non-production ready settings, it contains hard-coded secrets, stored in the git repo.
+For production use, all secrets must be regenerated and must not be stored in the git repo!

 # Origin

 This project builds upon what I learned in my previous approach, VM-based: [concourse-ci-formula]https://github.com/marco-m/concourse-ci-formula.